Stop Buying AI Features. Start Building an AI Advantage.

 Typical Engagements

-Portfolio stewardship, quarterly reviews, governance oversight, vendor evaluation, board presentations.
-Scope varies: monthly retainer or project-based.
+Portfolio stewardship, quarterly reviews, governance oversight, vendor evaluation, board presentations and ongoing CEO / C-suite working sessions.
+Scope varies: retained advisory or project-based support.

 Investment Depends On